-A rooftop landscaping program may be developed for parking structures and shall be subject to the review and the approval of the Newport Beach Planning Department.
+A rooftop landscaping program shall be developed for parking structures and rooftop parking proposed for the Lower Campus and shall be subject to the review and the approval of the Newport Beach Planning Department.

 IX.
 SITE PLAN REVIEW

 A. Purpose